N7winner/N7winner/README.md

   </a>

 - 🔎 I'm looking for a job
-- 🎮 I dream of making and sharing my passion with them
+- 🎮 I dream of making games and sharing my passion with them
 - 🤔 I'm currently learning the ways of the game design
 - 🏠 I adore pixel art, and one day, I'll master it
 - 😡 I cannot get over the line above being shifted one pixel to the left 😡😡😡